 Short papers: (5-9 pages)

-Poster and Software demo papers – present software and tools in action.
+Poster and Software demo papers – Presentation of software and tools in action.

 Student papers: (5-15 pages)

-e.g. describing results from bachelor/master theses or student projects; the best student paper will receive an award.
+For example, describing of results from bachelor/master theses or student projects; the best student paper will receive an award.

 Instructions for authors